 The Molecular Modelling Toolkit (MMTK) is an Open Source program library for molecular simulation applications.
 In addition to providing ready-to-use implementations of standard algorithms, MMTK serves as a code basis that can be easily extended and modified to deal with standard and non-standard problems in molecular simulations.

-- Writing Python scripts that make use of MMTK functions for standard simulation and modelling applications.
+Writing Python scripts that make use of MMTK functions for standard simulation and modelling applications.
 This is similar to using other simulation packages with a scripting language (i.e. CHARMM or Gromos), but with the added advantage of having access to lots of useful Python modules from elsewhere.
-The example section shows what such scripts look like.

 MMTK is developed in and around Python, a high-level object-oriented general-purpose programming language.
 In fact, MMTK consists of nothing more than a collection of Python modules, most of which written in Python itself, with only a small time-critical part (e.g. energy evaluation) written in C. MMTK applications are Python programs that make use of these modules.
 Python was chosen because it allows rapid code development and testing, while providing a very convenient C interface for dealing with time-critical calculations.